lyngon/redgrease/docs/source/runtime.rst

 ---

 RedGrease's version of :func:`.runtime.log` behaves almost like the default.
-It prints a message to Redis' log, but forces the the argment to a string before logging it.
+It prints a message to Redis' log, but forces the the argument to a string before logging it.

 (The built in default throws an error if the argument is not a string.)